delalamo/delalamo.github.io/about.md

 ## Work and Research Experience
 ### GSK (Baar, ZG, Switzerland)
 **Investigator - Protein Design & Informatics (May 2022 - Present)**

-*   My primary responsibilities involve the rational design and multi-parameter optimization of antibodies and other proteins using a combination of sequence- and structure-based modeling tools.
-As part of this role I interface with experimental groups to build upon previous-round datasets under both data-poor and data-rich conditions
+*My primary responsibilities involve the rational design and multi-parameter optimization of antibodies and other proteins using a combination of sequence- and structure-based modeling tools.
+As part of this role I interface with experimental groups to build upon previous-round datasets under both data-poor and data-rich conditions*
-*   Antibody engineering: applying a combination of physics-based methods, simple predictive models, and AI/ML tools for various engineering challenges such as de-risking of immunogenicity, solubility, specificity, thermostability, expression, and patent infringement
+*   Antibody engineering: applying a combination of physics-based methods (**Schrödinger FEP**, **Rosetta**), fine-tuned predictive models (developed using **PyTorch** and **SciKit-Learn**), and AI/ML tools (such as **ESM**, **ProteinMPNN**, **ProGen**, and others) for various engineering challenges such as de-risking of immunogenicity, solubility, specificity, thermostability, expression, and patent infringement
-*   Enzyme engineering: identifying starting points for directed evolution campaigns using bioinformatics search tools, structural modeling, and ligand-binding pocket featurization
+*   Enzyme engineering: identifying starting points for directed evolution campaigns using bioinformatics search tools (**MMSeqs**), structural modeling (**ESMFold**, **AlphaFold**, **Rosetta**), and ligand-binding pocket featurization (**MOE**)
-*   Writing and distributing Python scripts across GSK R&D for molecular modeling and analysis, including rapid retrieval from the AlphaFold2 database of 200 million protein models, in silico linker screening and ranking, and modeling of alternate conformational states of diverse proteins such as viral fusion proteins
+*   Writing and distributing Python scripts across GSK R&D for molecular modeling and analysis, including rapid retrieval from public databases of millions of protein models, *in silico* linker screening and ranking, and modeling of alternate conformational states of diverse proteins such as viral fusion proteins
+*   Developed and deployed reproducible pipelines with **Singularity** and **Nextflow**
 *   Preparing manuscripts for publication, and presenting findings at scientific conferences

 ### Vanderbilt University (Nashville, TN, USA)

 **Postdoctoral Researcher (Aug 2021 - Apr 2022)**

-*   Initiated and led a multi-departmental project focused on designing and testing transformer- and CNN-based AI/ML methods for processing electron paramagnetic resonance spectroscopy data
+*   Initiated and led a multi-departmental project focused on designing and testing transformer- and CNN-based AI/ML methods (developed in **PyTorch** and **Jax**) for processing electron paramagnetic resonance spectroscopy data
-*   Identified, developed, and published methods to model conformational changes in membrane proteins, such as transporters and G-protein coupled receptors, using AlphaFold2 and Rosetta
+*   Identified, developed, and published methods to model conformational changes in membrane proteins, such as transporters and G-protein coupled receptors, using **AlphaFold2** and **Rosetta**
-*   Concluded my PhD research work (see below) **Graduate Student/Research Assistant (Aug 2015 - Aug 2021)**
+*   Concluded my PhD research work (see below)

+**Graduate Student/Research Assistant (Aug 2015 - Aug 2021)**

-*   My PhD research work focused on the experimental and computational characterization of the membrane transporter GadC.
-This interdisciplinary project involved a combination of spectroscopy measurements, activity assays, and integrative modeling using experimental data as geometric restraints.
+*My PhD research work focused on the experimental and computational characterization of the membrane transporter GadC.
+This interdisciplinary project involved a combination of spectroscopy measurements, activity assays, and integrative modeling using experimental data as geometric restraints*
 *   Supervised and mentored one undergraduate, one Master's student, one research assistant, and two Ph.D. rotation students
 *   Taught and co-hosted twelve interactive in-person and remote workshops and courses
 *   Coauthored ten peer-reviewed publications and presented research at four international conferences

 ### Karyopharm Therapeutics (Newton, MA, USA)

 **Senior Research Associate (Jan 2014 - May 2015)**
 *   Tested small molecule inhibitors of XPO1 using cell-based assays and identified the future clinical candidate Eltanexor
 *   Maintained cell culture stocks of human and mammalian cells